Screwer Screw"er noun One who, or that which, screws.

 Bunyan.

-Scribblement Scrib"ble·ment noun A scribble. [ R.]
+Scribblement noun A scribble. [ R.] Foster.

-Scribbler Scrib"bler noun One who scribbles; a petty author; a writer of no reputation; a literary hack.
+Scribbler noun One who scribbles; a petty author; a writer of no reputation; a literary hack.
 The scribbler , pinched with hunger, writes to dine.

 Granville.

-Scribbler Scrib"bler noun A scribbling machine.
+Scribbler noun A scribbling machine.

-Scribbling Scrib"bling noun [ See 1st
+Scribbling noun [ See 1st

 Scribble .]